-Thirty-four percent of data claims in SaaS blog posts cite no source at all.
-Of the third-party claims that do cite a source, 80 percent cannot be verified.
-Those numbers come from our scan of 575 claims across 100 posts, and they describe content debt at creation, before time makes things worse.
+31% of data claims in SaaS blog posts cite no source at all, and 70% of borrowed claims carry no external link a reader can follow to the source.
+Those numbers come from our scan of 5,034 claims across 961 posts on 46 domains, and they describe content debt at creation, before time makes things worse.

 Content debt is the accumulated liability of unverifiable claims in published content.
 Every data point, statistic, or attributed finding a blog post contains is a promise to the reader.
 Content debt is the gap between those promises and the current state of the sources they depend on.
 It grows automatically.
 No decision required.

-A 50-post blog carrying five data claims per post is not a publishing archive.
-It is 250 individual promises.
-Most teams count posts.
+A 50-post blog carrying five data claims per post holds 250 individual promises.
+Teams count posts.
 Content debt is counted in claims: the individual data points inside each post that age on schedules no one set.

 The Claim-Level Definition That Changes the Math

-The content debt definition most teams inherit treats the problem as volume: too many old posts, too few writers updating them, too little time for audits.
+The default content debt definition treats the problem as volume: too many old posts, too few writers updating them, too little time for audits.
 That framing leads to the same response every time.
 Schedule more reviews.
 Hire a content refresh contractor.
 Audit on a quarterly cadence.

 The problem is that post-level framing.
 Content debt operates at the claim level.